Heegaard Floer correction terms, with a twist: Computations and applications

-\begin{proof} Since $Q$ is the intersection form of a 4--manifold whose boundary has no torsion, it is unimodular (and in particular integral).
+The lattice $Q = \langle x\rangle^\perp/\langle x\rangle$ is of type $\Gamma_{4g+4}$. \end{lemma} \begin{proof} For brevity we let $n=4g+4$.
+Since $Q$ is the intersection form of a $4$--manifold whose boundary has torsion-free homology, it is unimodular (and in particular integral).
 Moreover, $Q$ is a \emph{root lattice}, since the associated vector space is generated by the set $\mathcal{R}$ of \emph{roots} (i.e. elements of square $-2$)